-Travel and accommodation costs of external experts and service providers shall be claimed and reimbursed under the external expertise and services costs.
+Travel and accommodation costs of external experts and service providers are reimbursed under the external expertise and services costs.

 Travel and accommodation costs shall be reimbursed by the programme as a flat rate of 5% of the eligible direct staff costs (cost category staff costs).